pololu/pololu-usb-sdk/README.txt

 == Getting Started with C#, C++ or Visual Basic in Windows ==

-Our C#, C++ and Visual Basic source code can be compiled in Windows using free development tools from Microsoft.
-To get started, download and install Visual C# Express, Visual Basic Express, or Visual C++ Express, depending on what language you want to use.
+The C#, C++ and Visual Basic source code in this SDK can be compiled in Windows using free development tools from Microsoft.
+The SDK was designed to be used with Visual C# 2008 Express, Visual C++ 2008 Express, or Visual Basic C# express, but it can also be used with later versions of Visual Studio, such as Visual Studio Express 2013 for Windows Desktop.

-These downloads are available at:
+To get started, download and install the version you want from Microsoft's website:

    http://www.microsoft.com/express/Windows/

-Our code will also work with full, paid versions of Visual Studio.
+The code will also work with full, paid versions of Visual Studio.

 == Compiling Jrk C# code in Windows ==

-1) Open Jrk\Jrk.sln with Visual Studio or Visual C# Express.
+1) Open Jrk\Jrk.sln with Visual Studio.

 2) In the Solution Explorer, right click on "JrkExample" and select "Set as Startup Project".
 This setting will make compiling and